Syfe has quickly become one of the most popular robo advisors thanks to its straightforward interface, affordable fees and no minimum investment.

 However, it’s not all that hard to invest with Autowealth.
 You just need to specify your risk tolerance, and Autowealth picks the appropriate allocation of bonds and stocks for you.
 You don’t need to choose between REITs or stocks, global or local, or whatever.

 You can sign up for a Syfe account through MoneySmart by clicking on the Apply Now button.
-Use the promo code below to get a management fee waiver for the first 6 months.
+If you’re new to Syfe, get a 3 month fee waiver on investments up to $50,000 with the promo code “MSWAIVER“.
+The promotion is valid till 31 December 2022.

 From there, you’ll have to answer a short questionnaire before you get to create your account.